Looking for ideas for gifts in Rome? Souvenirs? Here are my favorite things to buy and where to buy them.

 Do you know someone who is coming to Rome soon?

 Why not get them a tour, cooking class, or other fun experience?
-You can book Vatican and Colosseum tickets and tours, a food tour, a Gladiator lesson, and much more for someone coming to Rome.
+You can book Vatican and Colosseum tickets and tours, a food tour, a Gladiator lesson, a pizza-making class, and much more for someone coming to Rome.
 They will thank you!

 Start here and browse tours, tickets, and experiences.